-During the fiscal year, the Board and Committee approved an Investment Manual to provide governance and oversight of the pension fund assets.
+During the fiscal year, the Board and Committee updated and enhanced the Investment Manual which provides governance and oversight of the pension fund assets.
 The complete document is presented in Appendix C of this report and highlights are listed below:

-- The Investment Policy and Accountability Matrix provide a description of the roles and responsibilities of the Board, the Investment Committee, NHRS Staff, and the System's service providers - The Proxy Voting Policy and Securities Lending Policy provide specific guidance on these individual topics - The program's benchmarks and asset allocation policy are detailed along with discussions of risk management, liquidity, rebalancing and portfolio monitoring controls - Various considerations related to the oversight of investments are described, including the selection of service providers and use of active or passive strategies - Asset class guidelines detail portfolio construction, permissible and prohibited investment vehicles, as well as concentration limits
+- The Investment Policy and Accountability Matrix provide a description of the roles and responsibilities of the Board, the Investment Committee, NHRS Staff, and the System's service providers - The Proxy Voting Policy and Securities Lending Policy provide specific guidance on these individual topics - The program's benchmarks and asset allocation policy are detailed along with discussions of risk management, liquidity, rebalancing and portfolio monitoring controls - Various considerations related to the oversight of investments are described, including the selection of service providers and use of active or passive strategies

+• Asset class guidelines detail portfolio construction, permissible and prohibited investment vehicles, as well as concentration limits

 The Board sets the assumed rate of return based on the recommendations of the System's actuary, the Investment Committee, and analysis provided by the investment consultant and other industry experts.
-A written opinion letter on this subject is included in this report as Appendix B. The net-of-fees return of 6.0% over the past decade fell short of the current 7.75% assumed rate of return effective for the actuarial valuation as of June 30, 2011.
-The 20-year annualized, net-of-fees return of 7.8% exceeded the current 7.75% assumed rate of return.
+A written opinion letter on this subject is included in this report as Appendix B. The net-of-fees return of 7.2% over the past decade fell short of the current 7.75% assumed rate of return effective for the actuarial valuation as of June 30, 2011.
+The 20-year annualized, net-of-fees return of 7.9%, before the effects of gain-sharing, exceeded the current 7.75% assumed rate of return.